computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/swarthmore/index.md

 * **Limited experiences in CS**.
 Our major currently requires students to take only 8 courses in Computer Science, a reduction from nine courses.
 This reduction was made in response to high enrollments.
 We removed the senior capstone requirement, eliminated most seminar courses, and capped the number of courses any student could take to 9 courses.
 The result of these changes is that our students have fewer experiences in computer science.
 In particular, seminars and our capstone course guaranteed that students had at least one project-based course (usually more).
 Now, many seniors graduate without completing any research projects, an important department objective.

 * **Lack of verticality** to curriculum results in varying preparations for students and overlap in courses.
 Students can take upper-level courses in any order.
 For example, students may take Machine Learning before Artificial Intelligence, or the other way around, or only one of those courses.
 This also means that rigorous upper-level courses (e.g., seminars) may taken as a student's first upper-level course.
 This makes teaching the course difficult as there is a wide range of abilities coming into the course and a need to teach overlapping content in both courses.
-In addition, we are limited in our ability to require specific math courses, or even the timing of when these courses are taken.
+In addition, departmental autonomy limits our ability to require specific math courses, or even the timing of when these courses are taken.

 * **Trade-offs between ensuring diversity and relieving enrollment pressures**.
 Many of the options to reduce enrollments often have the effect of discouraging students who came to the major late, did not have a computer science experience prior to matriculating, and/or have interdisciplinary interests between CS and another discipline.
 These students tend to be more diverse than traditional computer scientist and thus these options to reduce enrollments are not appealing options to us.
 However, this has left us under the strain of high enrollments with no end in sight.